 Yes, however, no children are taken off site without parents signed permission.
 The butterflies (our older children) regularly attend the local library to find books linked to our themes.
 They go with two members of the team and volunteer parents keeping to the outing ratio.
 We rarely take the whole group out of the setting as we need so many volunteers but it is occasionally possible.
 When doing this we always walk holding hands and never use public transport or private vehicles meaning we only ever visit local areas.
 It is much easier to get visitors to come to use and so we regularly have the police, paramedics, fire brigade, librarian and pets to the setting.

 Does Tiddlywinks have a uniform?

-Tiddlywinks does have t-shirts, polo shirts, fleeces and sweatshirts available in Graduates in Orpington.
-These however are not compulsory.
-Children should come to pre-school in comfortable clothing, taking into consideration the weather, what they will be doing during a normal day for example sensible shoes for running and climbing, manageable clothing for easy toilet us or being changed etc. Jewellery much not be worn and long hair must be tied back.
+Tiddlywinks does have logo t-shirts, polo shirts, fleeces and sweatshirts available in Graduates in Orpington, these however are not compulsory.
+For health and safety reasons we require the following: Children should come to pre-school in comfortable clothing, taking into consideration the weather, what they will be doing during a normal day for example sensible and comfortable shoes that are strapped to the child's feet) for running and climbing, manageable clothing for easy toilet use or being changed etc. Long hair must be tied back and jewellery much not be worn (except a maximum of one small stud in each ear).
+We ask that all clothing and belongings are named to assist with easier identification.